Silvija Talaja

 Silvija Talaja (born 14 January 1978) is a Croatian former professional tennis player.

 Talaja won two singles titles and one doubles title on the WTA Tour, as well as one singles title on the ITF Circuit.
 On 29 May 2000, she reached her best singles ranking of world No. 18.
-In her career, Talaja defeated former world No. 1 players Arantxa Sanchez-Vicario, Jennifer Capriati and other top-ten players such as Conchita Martinez, Marion Bartoli, Nadia Petrova, Nathalie Tauziat, Anna Kournikova, Chanda Rubin, Barbara Schett and Irina Spîrlea.
+In her career, Talaja defeated former world No. 1 players Arantxa Sánchez Vicario, Jennifer Capriati and other top-ten players such as Conchita Martínez, Marion Bartoli, Nadia Petrova, Nathalie Tauziat, Anna Kournikova, Chanda Rubin, Barbara Schett and Irina Spîrlea.
 A powerful, fast baseline player, her best Grand Slam results were third-round appearances at Roland Garros (twice) and Wimbledon (once).
 She also won a gold medal at the 1993 Mediterranean Games in doubles.

 After 15 seasons on the tour (five of which she finished in the top 100), in 2006, Talaja married her long-time partner and retired from professional tennis.

 Career

 The early years

 Talaja debuted at the age of 13, representing Yugoslavia at the ITF Belgrade in 1991 but lost in the first round in three tight sets to Cătălina Cristea.
 She played further ten ITF tournaments in 1992, reaching one quarterfinal and one semifinal, as well as scoring her first top-100 win (defeated Jenny Byrne).
-In 1993, she qualified for a WTA tournament in Essen where she lost to top seed Sanchez-Vicario in the first round.
+In 1993, she qualified for a WTA tournament in Essen where she lost to top seed Sánchez Vicario in the first round.
 She reached the second round at the WTA Palermo in 1994 and qualified for further three WTA tournaments in 1995 (Zagreb, Palermo and Vienna).

 First WTA final

 In March 1996, Talaja won her first ITF title at Makarska and soon after reached her first WTA Tour final at Bol (lost to Gloria Pizzichini).
 In August, she reached the semifinals of the WTA Vienna (l. to Sandra Cecchini) and quarterfinals at Prague (def.
 Karina Habšudová, l. to Ruxandra Dragomir).
 In October the same year, she entered the top 100 for the first time.

-In 1997, she debuted at a Grand Slam at the Australian Open (l. to ninth seed Habsudova in 1st round) and reached second round at Roland Garros.
+In 1997, she debuted at a Grand Slam at the Australian Open (l. to ninth seed Habšudová in 1st round) and reached second round at Roland Garros.
 She reached the semifinals at Pattaya in 1998 (d.
 Henrieta Nagyová in the 1st round, l. to Li Fang) but played mostly on the ITF Circuit.